 EARTHQUAKE UPDATE – FAQs

-If you are planning a visit to Kaikoura, or if you have already booked to visit us this summer and you have any concerns at all about what to expect following last year’s widely-reported earthquake, please have a read through these FAQs.
+If you are planning a visit to Kaikoura, or if you have already booked to visit us and you have any concerns at all about what to expect following last year’s widely-reported earthquake, please have a read through these FAQs.

 How is life in Kaikoura following the earthquake?

 We’re doing fine, thank you!
 We have had tremendous help and support from all over New Zealand and people have been working very hard to help us get back on our feet as quickly as possible, life in our community is pretty much back to normal.
 Our shops and businesses are open, people are going about their daily lives, and we are welcoming visitors from all over the world in ever greater numbers.

 How does the town look?
 I heard it was a bit of a mess!

 No, it’s really fine.
 Some of our older buildings have been damaged, but most have not, and there is very little sign of any damage in the town.
 Our infrastructure is all functioning perfectly well and you’d hardly know we’d been through a big one!
 Some of our local roads have had temporary repairs carried out, so there are a few uneven patches where holes have been filled with gravel, but that’s about all there is to be concerned about.

 We have earthquakes all the time in New Zealand!
 They are a feature of life.
 Fortunately, the big and powerful ones which make the news don’t come around too often.
 It’s highly unlikely there will be a repeat of last year’s shake.
 There might be the occasional rumble underground from time to time, but that’s normal and it’s the same anywhere in the country.
 Most of the time we don’t even notice them.
 So yes, it’s perfectly safe to visit.
 We wouldn’t encourage you to do so if it wasn’t.

 I heard it’s difficult to reach Kaikoura?
 Is this true?